dlt-hub/dlt/docs/website/docs/examples/chess_production/index.md

 from typing import Any, Iterator

 import dlt
 from dlt.common import sleep
+from dlt.common.runtime.slack import send_slack_message
 from dlt.common.typing import StrAny, TDataItems from dlt.sources.helpers.requests import client

 @dlt.source
-def chess(chess_url: str = dlt.config.value, title: str = "GM", max_players: int = 2, year: int = 2022, month: int = 10) -> Any:
+def chess(
+    chess_url: str = dlt.config.value,
+    title: str = "GM",
+    max_players: int = 2,
+    year: int = 2022,
+    month: int = 10,
+) -> Any:
     def _get_data_with_retry(path: str) -> StrAny:
         r = client.get(f"{chess_url}{path}")
         return r.json()  # type: ignore

     @dlt.resource(write_disposition="replace")
     def players() -> Iterator[TDataItems]:
-        # return players one by one, you could also return a list that would be faster but we want to pass players item by item to the transformer
+        # return players one by one, you could also return a list
+        # that would be faster but we want to pass players item by item to the transformer
         yield from _get_data_with_retry(f"titled/{title}")["players"][:max_players]

     # this resource takes data from players and returns profiles
-    # it uses `defer` decorator to enable parallel run in thread pool. defer requires return at the end so we convert yield into return (we return one item anyway)
+    # it uses `defer` decorator to enable parallel run in thread pool.
+    # defer requires return at the end so we convert yield into return (we return one item anyway)
     # you can still have yielding transformers, look for the test named `test_evolve_schema`
     @dlt.transformer(data_from=players, write_disposition="replace")
     @dlt.defer
     def players_profiles(username: Any) -> TDataItems:
+        print(
-        print(f"getting {username} profile via thread {threading.current_thread().name}")
+            f"getting {username} profile via thread {threading.current_thread().name}"
+        )
         sleep(1)  # add some latency to show parallel runs return _get_data_with_retry(f"player/{username}")

-    # this resource takes data from players and returns games for the last month if not specified otherwise
+    # this resource takes data from players and returns games for the last month
+    # if not specified otherwise
     @dlt.transformer(data_from=players, write_disposition="append")
     def players_games(username: Any) -> Iterator[TDataItems]:
         # https://api.chess.com/pub/player/{username}/games/{YYYY}/{MM}